varoonsahgal/tf-fundamentals/exercises/08/README.md

  ```

  * __Availability zones are specific to a particular region, and we're not passing in a region here, so how is this working?__
- * If you can't figure out, ask your instructor for a little help

  * Similar to the AMI data source, this one also has attributes that have been populated and can be accessed after the query to the AWS api actually happens
  * So in our subsequent HCL, we can access the `names` attribute, giving us all AZ names like this: